DPS0340/mediawikibackup/README.md

 also, you can use crontab.

-to use crontab, first type this:
+to use crontab, first type this in your file path:

 ```chmod a+x mediawikibackup.py```